 - Reduces Stress – Producing art or art therapy can help lower cortisol levels.
 So no matter what your skill it is in art it has been shown to help to reduce your stress and improve your brain health

-- Helps Focus – When people are producing art they get what is called in the zone or a flow state.
-So creating art helps you be more present and will help to increase your attention and even pleasure.
+- Helps Focus – When people produce art, they get what is called in the zone or a flow state.
+So, creating art enables you to be more present and will help to increase your attention and even pleasure.

-- Help You Process Emotions – Connecting with art can help people to be able to decrease anxiety and to build up coping skills to be able to better process their emotions.
-Art can be a way for people to be able to express their emotions especiallya traumatic event.
-This is why many times art can be used in a criminal case when children have seen something traumatic and they are asked to draw their emotions.
+- Help You Process Emotions – Connecting with art can help people to be able to decrease anxiety and build up coping skills to be able to process their emotions better.
+Art can be a way for people to express their emotions, especially traumatic events.
+This is why many times, art can be used in a criminal case when children have seen something traumatic and they are asked to draw their emotions.

 - Gives Clarity – Art can help you to be able to give clarity or to be able to imagine a more hopeful or brighter future.
 Creating art allows you to make a decision when you interpret an image.
 When people have a hard time facing the future, art can give them clarity and hope.

-- Foster Communication – Throughout the ages art is a way to communicate something.
-Art can help to foster expression and to communicate thoughts and ideas.
+- Foster Communication – Throughout the ages, art is a way to communicate something.
+Art can help to foster expression and to share thoughts and ideas.